ASE-FS21-TrialNError/TrialNError-Server/README.md

 # TrialNError-Server

 ## General information
 This application server provides authentication as well as app administration.
 This app was created using the [nestjs](https://nestjs.com/) with TypeScript as programming language and is a application server framework.
 As a database we used [MongoDB](https://www.mongodb.com/).
+Further information about the project can be found in the ["Additional information"](#additionalInformation) section.

 ## High-level components